obsidiansystems/obelisk/README.md

 ob deploy push
 ```

-## Building for mobile
+## Mobile
-Until Obelisk will be able to automate this workflow via single command you are recommended to build mobile apps manually as follows.
+Until Obelisk offers a `ob deploy` equivalent for mobile apps, you are recommended to do it manually as follows.

 ### iOS